 In contrast, the YOLO Group approach, utilizing specialized models for consecutive stage pairs, generally demonstrated strong Precision and Recall within their respective domains.
 A comparative analysis reveals that the Group configuration often matched or outperformed the Single-YOLO model on a per-stage basis.
 More importantly, the Group models significantly mitigated the Single-YOLO's weaknesses, substantially improving Precision for Stage 2 (e.g., 0.995 vs 0.894) and Stage 6 (0.735 vs 0.651), and markedly boosting Recall for Stage 5 (0.889 vs 0.806).
 An exception was the lower performance observed for Group 3-4 on Stage 4.

-These results suggest that specializing models on smaller, related subsets of assembly stages enhances discriminative capability, particularly between adjacent states.
+These results suggest that specializing models on smaller, related subsets of assembly stages enhance discriminative capability, particularly between adjacent states.
 While mAP scores (localization accuracy) were generally high for both methods, the tangible improvements in Precision and Recall affirm the effectiveness of the YOLO Group architecture for the primary objective of accurate state determination, justifying its increased complexity despite the noted anomaly in Group 3-4.

 Experimental 2